 • Complex, K: The "prescribed pattern" of tangencies for a circle packing is represented as an abstract triangulation K of a topological surface (technically, a simplicial 2-complex).
 This is a combinatorial object: K has vertices v, edges $\langle v, w \rangle$, and faces $\langle v, u, w \rangle$ formed by triples of vertices, but does not live in any geometric setting.
 It may be finite or infinite, may or may not have boundary, may be simply or multiply connected.
 We will always assume K is oriented.
 Namely, in every face $\langle v, u, w \rangle$, the vertices are listed in positive (counterclockwise) order, and these orientations are globally consistent, meaning that if faces f, g share a directed edge $e = \langle v, w \rangle$, then e is positively oriented in one face and negatively oriented in the other.
-The degree of a vertex v is the number of edges from v(hence the number of neighboring vertices).
-As K is a "triangulation", every vertex will have finite degree.

-Of course, I cannot "show" you an abstract complex, but SObjects S begins with a random triangulation, one having no a priori connection with any circle packing - it is a simple graph you might have sketched by hand and then entered into some drawing program.
+Of course, I can't "show" you an abstract complex, but SObjects so begins with a random triangulation, one having no a priori connection with any circle packing - it is a simple graph you might have sketched by hand and then entered into some drawing program.